simulogics/airlinesim-docs/content/docs/advanced/fleet/fuel-consumption/index.en.md

 # Fuel Consumption

 Fuel isn't cheap.
-As in-game fuel follows real world prices, it's gradually getting more expensive.
 Every dollar you pay for fuel reduces your profit, so it's important to use the right plane for the right route.

 ![Fuel Graph (Markets and Exchanges page)](fuel_01.png "Fuel Graph")